 Whenever a business is registered with CRA, they assign a 9-digit business number (BN).
 A corporation receives a BN after the incorporation.
 However, for a sole proprietorship or a partnership it is not automatic.
 If annual taxable supplies are more than $30,000, then you (sole proprietorship, partnership and corporation) need to have GST/HST registration from CRA.
 Four most common program accounts you may be required to register for, their identifiers are: (a) RT for GST/HST, (b) RC for corporation income tax, (c) RP for payroll deductions and (d) RM for import/export.
 You can register with each program accounts whenever you need to.

-Tax Tips: Consult with an Accountant to decide on the proper business structure and to get started.
+Tax Tips: Consult with a Small Business Accountant or business incorporation service provider to decide on the proper business structure and to get started.

-Tax Accountants Toronto or Tax Accountants Scarborough can help you decide on appropriate business structure based on your specific situation.
+Tax Accountants Toronto or Professional Accountants can help you decide on appropriate business structure based on your specific situation.

 Disclaimer: The content/information provided on these pages are intended to provide general information only, which are up-to-date as of the date of publish, and which may not reflect a reader’s specific situation and the latest position/state of the relevant laws/standards/facts/opinions.
 As such the readers are advised to take an expert opinion or consult related laws before taking any actions in this respect.
 In case there is any confusion, readers are advised to consult relevant rules and regulations published by the respective government authorities or consult with an appropriate competent professional.
 MAQCPA Professional Corporation cannot be held liable for reliance on or usage of the general information provided on this page/blog/article, under any situations whatsoever.